code4romania/ckanext-dataportaltheme/README.md

 ## Start Virtual Machine

 ```
-./bin/start.sh
+./bin/start.sh --rebuild
 ```
 Take a break for 10-15 min :).

-If this is not the first time you start the project, and no new backend dependencies where added since your last start, you can speed things up by alternatively running:
+If this is not the first time you start the project, and no new backend dependencies where added since your last start, you can speed things up by alternatively running the same command without `--rebuild`:

  ```
-./bin/start.sh fast
+./bin/start.sh
 ```

 If you have errors in during start, please check that you have the latest [Vagrant](https://www.vagrantup.com/) and [Virtualbox](https://www.virtualbox.org/), or try to run step by step the commands from [Installing CKAN from source](https://docs.ckan.org/en/latest/maintaining/installing/install-from-source.html) documentation